replikativ/datahike/doc/time_variance.md

 # Time Variance

-Many modern data warehouses need to be
-[time variant](https://en.wikipedia.org/wiki/Time_variance) which means they should have the ability to store, track and query data entities that change over time.
+For the purpose of auditing and analytics modern business information systems need to be [time variant](https://en.wikipedia.org/wiki/Time_variance) which means they should have the ability to store, track and query data entities that change over time.
 As a [temporal database](https://en.wikipedia.org/wiki/Temporal_database)